valerio-oliveira/dataops-trail/README.md

 - Another application host running 3 more instances of the Web application (Django/Python v.
 3.2.5)
 - The database host running the Replica PostgreSQL v.
 13.5 database

-The strategy chosen for running the application cluster
+The strategy behind the choice for running the application cluster

 ---